Creative Commons License 2023 Volume 10 Issue 4

 Annual confirmed malaria cases recorded at Dansha town and its surroundings

-Over the course of five years, the proportion of species composition in the research locations displayed various trends.
+Over five years, the proportion of species composition in the research locations displayed various trends.
 Figure 1 shows that relative to Plasmodium vivax, Plasmodium falciparum was more prevalent in the Dansha town and its surrounding kebeles location.
 Starting from 2012 to 2014, the Plasmodium falciparum was highly increased by 80.2%, 90.8%, and 91.1%, respectively.
 However, it decreased in 2015 by 84.7% and once again increased rises in 2016 by 90.2%.
-During 2012, the Plasmodium vivax was highly increased by 19.8%, but it was decreases starting from 2013 to 2014 by 9.2% and 8.9% respectively, and once again became increased in 2015 by 15.3% and also decline in 2016 by 9.8%.
-The prevalence rate of malaria decreased in 2013 by 25.7% and increased in 2014 by 28.8% and again decreased in 2015 by 28.4% and finally increased by 32.8% in 2016.
+During 2012, Plasmodium vivax increased by 19.8%, but it decreased starting from 2013 to 2014 by 9.2% and 8.9%, respectively, and once again increased in 2015 by 15.3% and also declined in 2016 by 9.8%.
+The prevalence rate of malaria decreased in 2013 by 25.7%, increased in 2014 by 28.8%, again decreased in 2015 by 28.4%, and finally increased by 32.8% in 2016.

 Monthly health recorded data of malaria prevalence from Dansha distinct health center from 2012-2016

 In 2014, there were varied trends in the plasmodium species composition based on the monthly average of the number of cases.
-The major peak transmission of Plasmodium falciparum mostly occurred in January and May; While the minor transmission of Plasmodium falciparum occurred in September and August.
-Regarding the monthly distribution of Plasmodium vivax, the major peak transmission occurred mostly in July, but minor peak transmission of Plasmodium vivax in February (Table 4).
+The major peak transmission of Plasmodium falciparum mostly occurred in January and May; while the minor transmission of Plasmodium falciparum occurred in September and August.
+Regarding the monthly distribution of Plasmodium vivax, the major peak transmission occurred mostly in July, but the minor peak transmission of Plasmodium vivax in February (Table 4).

 Age, sex, and species breakdown of confirmed malaria cases in Dansha town and its surroundings